The Bankrate promise

-- 5 percent down payment on conventional loan
+- 5 percent down payment on a conventional loan

-- Must meet Alaska Housing income limits, which depend on location of property and size of household (limits may be higher in targeted areas)
+- Must meet Alaska Housing income limits, which depend on the location of the property and household size (limits may be higher in targeted areas)

 - Must read Alaska Housing’s educational booklet on homebuying and homeownership